CDOT-CV/Work_Zone/README.md

 Ensure you have your environment configured correctly (as described above).

-#### Unit Test Coverage
+### Unit Test Coverage

 ```
 coverage run --source=wzdx -m pytest -v tests; coverage report -m
 ```

-### Message Combination Logic:
+## Message Combination Logic:

-The `combine_wzdx` script file combines the output from the iCone and COtrip translators, based on overlapping geography, into a single improved WZDx message.
-The COtrip message set contains significantly more data, and is used as the base for this new combined message.
-The script then finds any geographically co-located messages from the iCone data set, pulls in the additional information (comprised of vehicle impact data and data sources) and publishes a new, combined WZDx message.
-Future state of this script will include additional data fields from the iCone data set as they become available.
+The `combine_wzdx` script file combines the output from the iCone and Navjoy 568 translators, based on overlapping geography, into a single improved WZDx message.
+The CDOT planned events WZDx messages contain more accurate data, and are used as the base for the new combined message.
+The script then finds any geographically co-located messages from the iCone, Navjoy 568, and Geotab/AVL data sets, pulls in the additional information from each additional message, and generates a new, combined WZDx message.

-### Notes

-This project utilized a python package to make the code more accessible.
-The setup.py file describes the core properties of the package (name, description, included files, ...), the pyproject.toml file describes the required pre-requisite packages for running this package.
-The MANIFEST.in file is used to exclude unit testing files from the package.
-More information on building a python package can be found at [python-packaging-tutorial](https://python-packaging-tutorial.readthedocs.io/en/latest/setup_py.html)

 ## Documentation

-documentation for the included WZDx translator is located here: [docs](wzdx/docs)
+documentation for the included WZDx translators are located here: [docs](wzdx/docs)

 ## Guidelines